 Full liquid asset documentation is required.
 Assets are usually documented via 2-3 months of bank, stock, mutual fund and/or retirement statements.
 Please note that we may not be able to use 100% of the value of retirement accounts.

-All documents must be translated into English by a bank-approved company.
-For a complete list of documents required to process your loan, please see our document checklist
+All Documents must be translated into English by a bank-approved company.
+For a complete list of documents required to process your loan: Document Check List

 U.S. closing costs are different than in other countries.
 The common and standard fees required by banks/lenders in the U.S. are:

-Points: A fee comprised of a percentage of loan amount (one point equates to 1% of loan amount) that has a direct relationship with the rate.
+Points: a fee (percentage of loan amount…1 point equates to 1% of loan amount) that has a direct relationship with the rate.
 The higher the points, the lower the rate and vice versa.
 Zero point options are now available to foreign borrowers.

-Lender fees: Underwriting, loan docs, admin, processing, and funding.
-Some or all of these fees may be applicable and will be disclosed with our initial Lender’s Estimate.
+Lender Fees: Underwriting, Loan Docs, Admin, Processing, Funding… some or all of these may be applicable and will be disclosed with our initial Lender’s Estimate.